Avikam03/cs486/README.md

 <img src="assets/lec12.1.png" width="550">

+**Note**: The following were quiz questions:
+- The REINFORCE algorithm can be used to train stochastic policies – but not deterministic policies
+- In policy gradient, the derivative of suboptimal actions is not necessarily negative.
+The sign of the gradient update depends on the sign of the rewards and the sign of the gradient of the log policy.
+Suppose that a suboptimal action yields positive rewards and a positive gradient of the log policy, then the sign of the gradient update will be positive.
+- If the discount factor if set to $0$, the only reward that matters is the initial reward.
+This has the effect of decoupling all the decisions.
+Similarly, in supervised learning all predictions are decoupled.
+Setting the reward of the best action to 1 and the remaining actions to 0  is equivalent to setting a loss of 0 for the label and -1 for the other choices in supervised learning.

 ### AlphaGo

 AlphaGo was trained using 4 steps:

 - **Pre-step: Create Policy Network**
 	- Train policy network to imitate Go experts based on a database of 30 million board configurations from the KGS Go Server.
 	- Given a state (board), return a probability distribution over all possible actions $a$
+- **Pre-step: Create Value Network**
+	- Create a value network that predicts $V(s')$ (who will win the game) in each state
+	- Takes board as input and outputs the expected discounted sum of rewards
+		- In this case, the expected discounted sum of rewards can only be 1 or 0 – since we only consider terminal rewards - 0 if we lose the game and 1 if we win the game.

 1. **Supervised Learning of Policy Networks**
 	- Let $\theta$ be the weights of the policy network
 	- Goal: Maximize $\log_{\pi_\theta} (a \mid s)$